 There is no firmly established definition of nanotechnology but this extremely diverse field could simply be described as the science of the extraordinarily small.
-A human hair is 80,000 nanometers wide and nanomaterials are commonly accepted to reside in the 100 nanometer or smaller range.
+A human hair is 80,000 nanometers wide and nanomaterials are commonly accepted to reside in the 100 nanometers or smaller range.
 In short, nanotechnology operates at the atomic and molecular levels.

 Nanotechnology is a very promising field and it seems almost certain that humankind will benefit, perhaps greatly, from further study.
 Equally certain is that some applications of nanotechnology will prove to be dangerous to human and environmental health.
 Unfortunately, as with commercially produced chemicals, we are once again putting the cart before the horse in a big way.
 The following lists just a few consumer products already utilizing nanomaterials:

-In order to keep a huge topic manageable, the rest of this post will concentrate on the food, food packaging and agricultural applications of nanotechnology.
+In order to keep a huge topic manageable, the rest of this post will concentrate on the food, food packaging, and agricultural applications of nanotechnology.

 If you don’t believe that consider the current state of affairs in the US:

-In essence, the public’s right to make up their own minds regarding the consumption of nanofoods and materials is being usurped in much the same fashion as with genetically modified foods.
+In essence, the public’s right to make up their own minds regarding the consumption of nano foods and materials is being usurped in much the same fashion as with genetically modified foods.
 This is, in the classic sense of the word, an outrage.

-Furthermore it is a false choice between requiring safety research and encouraging innovation.
+Furthermore, it is a false choice between requiring safety research and encouraging innovation.
 Research does not stifle innovation, it creates it!
 It is research that will show us the way forward as well as the paths to avoid.
 This is a far superior approach to creating instant profits by using the public as a beta tester.

-Make no mistake, the pressure from industry to use and develop nanotechnology will be enormous, and I’m actually fine with that.
+Make no mistake, the pressure from the industry to use and develop nanotechnology will be enormous, and I’m actually fine with that.
 But if I’m any sort of observer of such things, they won’t want to be regulated – at all.
 And therein lies the problem.

 Two last points:

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Some links may be affiliate links.
 We may get paid if you buy something or take action after clicking one of these.